uber/doubles/docs/source/usage.rst

       allow(user).to_call('nonexistent_method')

-      assert user.nonexistent_method() is None

 The argument to ``InstanceDouble`` is the fully qualified module path to the class in question.
 The double that's created will verify itself against an instance of that class.
 The example above will fail with a ``VerifyingDoubleError`` exception.
-Note that the actual assertion made in this test is irrelevant, it's the call to ``allow`` and ``to_call`` that will cause the failure.

 ClassDouble
 +++++++++++